leather-io/desktop/README.md

 # Stacks Wallet

-WIP: This repo is will be home to Stacking
+This branch is home to the WIP "stacking" functionality.